PhysX: Features

 The PhysX engine and SDK are available for Microsoft Windows, macOS, Linux, PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Wii, iOS and Android.

 PhysX is a multi-threaded physics simulation SDK.
 It supports rigid body dynamics, soft body dynamics (like cloth simulation, including tearing and pressurized cloth), ragdolls and character controllers, vehicle dynamics, particles and volumetric fluid simulation.

 Hardware acceleration

-(PC) The top screenshot shows how debris is simulated in Mafia II when PhysX is turned to the highest level in the game settings.
+The top screenshot shows how debris is simulated in the original PC release of Mafia II when PhysX is turned to the highest level in the game settings.
 The bottom screenshot shows a similar scene with PhysX turned to the lowest level.

 PPU

 A physics processing unit (PPU) is a processor specially designed to alleviate the calculation burden on the CPU, specifically calculations involving physics.
 PhysX PPUs were offered to consumers in the forms of PCI or PCIe cards by ASUS, BFG Technologies, Dell and ELSA Technology.

 Beginning with version 2.8.3 of the PhysX SDK, support for PPU cards was dropped, and PPU cards are no longer manufactured.
 The last incarnation of PhysX PPU standalone card designed by Ageia had roughly the same PhysX performance as a dedicated 9800GTX.